xnohat/docker-adonis/README.md

 ```
 Follow screen guide to Init new AdonisJS project in ./src

-2. Pull new updates of project from Git
+2. Pull new updates of project from Git\
-edit ./.env of docker compose
+edit ./.env of docker compose for specify git repo and branch to pull\
-GIT_REPO
+GIT_REPO\
 GIT_BRANCH
 ```
 ./build.sh -g -p